anton-k/haskell-wushu-panda/README.md

   when you really need the help.
 Although you can find a job with those tools they won't make you a better programmer without application to the real code and you can loose lots of time on it and be discouraged by people who seems to be know more than you.

+The course is for a novice who already knows what Monad, Applicative ot Typeclassopedia units are but does not know how to put that knowledge in practice.
+So I'm not going to explain the basics but try to make it as accessible as I can and demystify some advanced or mundane topics.